 Tsééhílí, the "place where the stream flows into the canyon," is also known as Tsaile, Arizona, the location of the main campus.
 In addition to the main campus are seven regional sites located in Arizona and New Mexico.
-The Arizona sites are Window Rock, Chinle, Ganado, Kayenta, and Tuba City.
-The New Mexico sites are Shiprock and Crownpoint.
+The Arizona locations are Window Rock, Chinle, and Tuba City.
+The New Mexico locations are in Shiprock and Crownpoint.